 Recommendations: Recommending next steps for the Commission on Load Shift.

-How the Report Reflects Working Group Member Perspectives
+How the Report Reflects LSWG Member Perspectives

 Consistent with the Decision’s direction, the report does not “resolve every issue thoroughly,” but rather provides a broad perspective and starting point for a new Commission rulemaking on how to modernize demand response.
-Recognizing this report serves as a starting point, it provides a collective expression of the Working Group rather than an account of every party’s position on every issue.
+Recognizing this report serves as a starting point, it provides a collective expression of the LSWG rather than an account of every party’s position on every issue.
 Some parties disagree with some parts of the report, but agree the report provides a reasonable foundation.
 Where such disagreements are likely to carry into future consideration of Load Shift, this report highlights the issue using a pop-out box, as exemplified to the left.

-The Working Group hopes this report will help inform a new era of demand response with a new focus on renewable generation integration.
-The Working Group believes the topic warrants further and deeper engagement of stakeholders in California and beyond.
+The LSWG hopes this report will help inform a new era of demand response with a new focus on renewable generation integration.
+The LSWG believes the topic warrants further and deeper engagement of stakeholders in California and beyond.

 Load Shift Proposal Evaluation Criteria: What does success look like?